warrenbrasil/HeaderPropagation/README.md

 - `OutboundHeaderName` is the name of the header to be added to the outgoing http requests.
 If not specified, defaults to `CapturedHeaderName`.

 # Acknowledgements

-This feature would not have been possible without the help of [@rynowak](https://github.com/rynowak) who helped to refine it and get it merged into [ASP.NET Core](https://github.com/aspnet/AspNetCore).

 You can find the [list of contributions](https://github.com/aspnet/AspNetCore/commits/master/src/Middleware/HeaderPropagation) in the original repository.